matkv/playlist-quickadd/README.md

 This project is still in a very early stage and I'm changing my goals and ideas about it all the time.

+## Immediate goals / tasks

+- [ ] Building the basic functionality
+  - [ ] Creating / editing playlists
+  - [ ] Adding songs to multiple playlists comfortably
+  - [ ] Some way of going through all my songs / seeing which songs are "done"
+- [ ] Creating basic UI that is connected nicely to the code behind

 ## Goals

 - Gain experience working with WinUI 3